Regularity inheritance in pseudorandom graphs: Introduction

 \begin{definition}[sparse regularity] Let $p>0$ and~$G$ be a graph.
 Let $U,W\subset V(G)$ be disjoint.
 The \emph{$p$-density} of $(U,W)$ is $d_p(U,W):=e(U,W)/(p|U||W|)$.
 The pair $(U,W)$ is \emph{$(\eps,p)$-regular} if, for all $U'\subset U$ and $W'\subset W$ with $|U'|\ge\eps|U|$ and $|W'|\ge\eps|W|$, we have

 It is $(\eps,d,p)$-regular if, moreover, $d_p(U,W)\ge d-\eps$.
 An $(\eps)$-regular pair $(U,W)$ is an $(\eps,p)$-regular pair with density $d(U,W)=p$. \end{definition}

-The Sparse Regularity Lemma (see~\cite{Kohayakawa97Szemeredi,scott}) states that any graph can be partitioned into $(\eps)$-regular pairs and very few irregular pairs.
+The Sparse Regularity Lemma (see~\cite{Kohayakawa97Szemeredi,scott}) states that the vertex set of any graph can be partitioned into sets, most pairs of which are $(\eps)$-regular.
 However, a corresponding Counting Lemma for $(\eps)$-regular pairs is not true in general: One can construct, say, balanced $4$-partite graphs such that every pair of parts induces an $(\eps,d,p)$-regular pair with $\eps\ll d$, but which do not contain a single copy of $K_4$ (see, e.g., \cite[p.11]{CFZ14}).

 Nevertheless, Counting Lemmas are known for sparse graphs~$G$ with additional structural properties.
 In the case that~$G$ is a subgraph of a random graph establishing such a Counting Lemma was a famous open problem, the so-called K{\L}R-Conjecture~\cite{klr_conj}, which was settled only recently~\cite{BalMorSam,ConGowSamSch,SaxTho}.
 Proving an analogous result for subgraphs~$G$ of pseudorandom graphs has been another central problem in the area.
 The study of pseudorandom graphs was initiated by Thomason~\cite{Tho_pseudo1,Tho_pseudo2} (see also~\cite{krivelevich:_pseud} for more background information on pseudorandom graphs), who considered a notion of pseudorandomness very closely related to that of bijumbledness.